Orthodontics is a field of dentistry

 aligning your teeth and jaws.

 On the practical side, a crooked bite can cause uneven wear, and teeth that don’t come through properly can damage the teeth around them.
 We call these ‘impacted’ or ‘unerupted’.
 It’s also harder to keep crooked teeth clean, which can lead to tooth decay and gum disease.

 Orthodontists call these types of problems ‘malocclusions’, which just means that the teeth aren’t in the right place when the jaws are closed.

 Fortunately, there’s a lot orthodontists can do to give you a straighter bite and a winning smile.

 It’s exceedingly important that your orthodontic treatment is carried out properly.
 A treatment that’s been mishandled can lead to ongoing problems that are time-consuming and expensive to correct.

 That’s why it’s absolutely essential your treatment is performed by a fully qualified orthodontist.
 To be an orthodontist, you have to qualify as a dentist first, then go through another two or three years’ full-time study at a university.

 The New Zealand Association of Orthodontists strongly recommends that you see a registered specialist – like us! – to talk about your orthodontic problems.
 Registered orthodontists have to prove that they’re undertaking regular professional development, and are up-to-date with the latest treatments and best practices.

-Although we sometimes wait until most of your adult teeth have come in before we begin treatment, it’s often a good idea for a child to see an orthodontist early on, so we can monitor how their bite develops and plan for any potential problems.
+Although we sometimes wait until most of your adult teeth have come in before we begin treatment, it’s often a good idea for a child to see an orthodontist early on, so we can monitor how their bite develops and plan for any potential problems such as chalky teeth.